wniemiec-component-reactnative/selectable-button/README.md

 <hr />

 ## ❇ Introduction
-React Native component that allows you to use a clickable button to perform a certain action, in addition to allowing the programmer to choose the button theme according to your preference.
+React Native component that allows you to press a button to perform a certain action, in addition to allowing the programmer to choose the button theme according to your preference.

 ## 🖼 Gallery